good deals on cheap 9mm ammo

 .22 Long Rifle

-Choose any Federal, Remington, Winchester or CCI copper-plated 37 grain (or lighter) high velocity hollowpoint round.
-I recommend CCI "Stinger" 32 grain or Remington "Yellow Jacket" 33 grain hollowpoints, as they have been very reliable in my Beretta 21A and Walther TPH pistols and have the highest stopping power ratings.
+Choose any Federal, Remington, Winchester or CCI copper-plated 37 grain (or lighter), high velocity hollow point round.
+I recommend CCI Stinger 32 grain or Remington Yellow Jacket 33 grain hyper-velocity hollow points, as they have been very reliable in my Beretta 21A and Walther TPH pistols and have the highest stopping power ratings.

-Shoot a lot of rounds through your self-defense .22, the ammo is cheap and you want to be sure to pick a reliable round.
-If high-velocity solids don't cycle reliably, try standard-velocity.
-There is little difference in power but it may improve your gun's reliability (e.g. Jennings J-22 pistols are more reliable with standard-velocity solids).
-Marksmanship is crucial with such a tiny gun, so practice drawing your .22 and firing it rapidly into a melon at ten feet or so.
-Also, keep your .22 autoloader meticulously clean; these tiny guns cannot function reliably with gunk in them.
-If you carry your .22 in a pocket, purse or ankle holster, inspect it daily and brush off any dust or grit with an old toothbrush.
-Lubricate it properly.
-This is very important.
+Shoot a lot of rounds through your self-defense .22.The ammo is cheap and you want to be sure to pick a reliable round.
+If high velocity solids don't cycle reliably, try standard-velocity.
+There is little difference in power, but it may improve your gun's reliability (e.g. Jennings J-22 pistols are more reliable with standard-velocity solids).
+Marksmanship is crucial with such a tiny gun.
+Brain shots that destroy the medulla oblongata are the most reliable stoppers.

-Much better than the .22 LR and perhaps better than most calibers smaller than .35.
+The .22 Magnum is much better than the .22 LR and perhaps better, in full size revolvers, than most calibers less powerful than the .32 ACP.
 40 grain JHP loads are the traditional choice, with Winchester's 40 grain JHP load scoring highest in 4" and longer barrels.
-The recently introduced Speer 40 grain GDHP-SB load was tailored for use in mini revolvers with 2" and shorter barrels.
+Winchester also offers a Defender 40 grain JHP self-defense load in .22 Magnum.

 .25 ACP (6.35mm)

-Winchester has an odd 45 grain "Expanding Point" round that should be okay, if it is reliable in your gun (it seems to work fine in Beretta 950 pistols, for example), but don't expect any improvement in performance over the 50 grain ball rounds.
-The excellent Walther TPH .25 should be loaded with ball.
+Winchester has an odd 45 grain "Expanding Point" round that should be okay, if it is reliable in your gun.
+It seems to work fine in Beretta 950 pistols, for example, but don't expect more than a marginal improvement in performance over the 50 grain ball rounds.
+The excellent Walther TPH .25 pistol should be loaded only with ball ammo.

 .32 ACP (7.65 mm Browning, 7.65x17mm)